I've been a cat owner for most of my life and have learned many tips and tricks for keeping cats happy and healthy.

 - Get a new scratching post

-Clean-Up of Cat Urine and Stool Around the House
+13. Cat Smells His Urine or Stool Scent Around the House

 - Clean the material with a mild dish detergent and warm water, followed by an enzymatic pet odor remover product.

 - After the material dries, place sheets of aluminum foil loosely over the area to discourage the cat from returning to the spot.